MattTheTekie/extras/README.md

 ##### Some copyright

 • Most logos are protected by copyright and belong to their owners
-• The "graphics" page and content is protected by copyright

 • Books in /data: books have their own license
 • dash.js in /js: have own license